| || member for 11 years, 2 months, 3 days|

 |Bio and Links|

-Scattergood was born in Newton, Massachusetts and raised on Long Island, New York by his mother's sister (Josephine Moore Orton and family).
-He was abducted by members of the Christian Science Church, Boston and brought to his father in Boston - a year later he was sent to Cape Cod to be raised by his father's step-sister (Helen May Scattergood Baker).
+Scattergood was born in Newton, Massachusetts and raised on Long Island, New York by his mother's sister (Josephine Moore Orton and her family).
+He was abducted by members of the Christian Science Church in Boston and brought to his father.
+A year later he was sent to Cape Cod to be raised by his father's step-sister (Helen May Scattergood Baker).

 Scattergood graduated from Dennis Yarmouth Regional High School in 1959; received a diploma in Painting and Drawing from Swain School of Design, New Bedford, in 1963; earned a Bachelor of Fine Arts degree from Boston University in 1966, and a Master of Fine Arts from the University of Cincinnati in 1968.

-Scattergood has taught studio art for 45 years, curated over 150 exhibitions and founded the company Pantherpro Webdesign.
+Scattergood has taught studio art for 45 years; he left teaching in 2006.
+He has curated over 150 exhibitions and founded the company Pantherpro Webdesign.
 The latter has created websites for many contemporary visual artists, and webpages on neglected artists: Helen West Heller, Thomas Wilfred, etc..

 |Messages left for Scattergood-Moo...
 (6)||[Leave Message]|

 I took the picture of her stone while walking around to take pics and especially with german names and YES she is buried in section 70.

 You can use the picture for you homepage but maybe I should go there again a clean the stone first for you and make a new picture.